alfonsZelicko/dnd-character-sheet/README.md

 ... the Extension will be built into the {root}/dist folder -> this needs to be added into the Chrome as usually

-## Continuous Deployment (GitHub Pages)

-1. Go to your repository settings → **Pages** and select **GitHub Actions** as the build source.
-2. Ensure the default branch is named `main` (or update the workflow trigger).
-3. Push to `main` and the `Deploy Demo` action will:
-   - install dependencies with Node 20,
-   - build the static site with `VITE_BASE_PATH=/<repo-name>/`,
-   - upload the `dist` folder as a Pages artifact, and
-   - publish it via GitHub Pages.
-4. Replace `your-github-username` in the demo link above with your actual username once the first deployment finishes.

-Future Plans
-As this project evolves, I may consider porting it to Electron for a desktop app experience.
-If you’d be interested in helping out with this transition, feel free to reach out!

 # TODO
 - add "custom xml layout configuration"
 - add more features:
    - companion list
    - better inventory
    - detailed features, etc. ...
+- Future Plans - As this project evolves, I may consider porting it to Electron for a desktop app experience.
+If you’d be interested in helping out with this transition, feel free to reach out!